Chapter 39

 28 … After Jesus finished His teaching of how God through Elijah spared a widow, named Zarephath, from the pangs of famine and how God healed Naaman, a commander of the Syrian army, of leprosy, His listeners recognized that Jesus was talking about them and their forefathers.
 Instead of being repentant and sorrowful they were filled with anger.

-29 … In fact His listeners were so angry and filled with so much rage that they wanted to kill Jesus by throwing Him down from a cliff.
+29 … In fact, His listeners were so angry and filled with rage that they wanted to kill Jesus by throwing Him down from a cliff.

 30 … Notice, Jesus did not argue, complain or defend Himself.
 Instead, Jesus miraculously passed through the crowd and quietly walked away.
-As a side thought: Just think of all that Jesus could have done or said.
+As a side thought, just think of all what Jesus could have done or said.
 Instead He simply withdrew.

-The second example to illustrate how Jesus fulfilled this portion of the prophecy given by Isaiah is to note that Jesus did not allow conflict or insurrection against the governing authorities
+The second example to illustrate how Jesus fulfilled this portion of the prophecy is when He would not allow the people to forcefully make Him their earthly king.
+In other words, would not allow conflict or quarrel,

 To claim His rightful status

 A good example to illustrate this attribute occurred after Jesus, with only five loaves of barley bread and two small fish, fed 5,000 men.
 Upon seeing this miracle the people were so enthused that they wanted to forcefully make Him their earthly king.
-However, Jesus, the King of all kings, would not allow it.
+Knowing that the time for His earthly rule was yet to come, Jesus, the King of all kings, would not allow it.
 This incident is recorded in,

 John 6:14-15